Ghostlance: Echo Knight Warlock Build Guide

 Metamagic – Quickened Spell and Twinned Spell.
 Spending 2 sorcery points for a quickened eldritch blast is typically an expensive and inefficient drain of resources.
 However, since we don’t have valuable spells to use sorcery points on, and can even burn unspent Warlock slots into more points, Quickened Spell looks relatively more appealing.
 Combined with Repelling Blast and our ability to keep enemies at such a distance via Ghostlancing, using Quickened Spell on eldritch blast becomes a force that can simply remove enemies from combat.
 Twinned spell and Subtle spell both have their merits, but they are less impactful for a character who forgoes standard spell progression.

-Spell Changes: +web, +command,healing word.
+Spell Changes: +web, +command, –healing word.

-eldritch blast, guidance, mage hand, mind sliver, minor illusion, mold earth.
+Cantrips: eldritch blast, guidance, mage hand, mind sliver, minor illusion, mold earth.

-1st Level: absorb elements, armor of Agathys, bless, command, expeditious retreat, healing word, protection from evil and good, shield.
+1st Level: absorb elements, armor of Agathys, bless, command, expeditious retreat,

 2nd Level: web.

-Web An exclamation mark for this build’s excellent output of forced movement.
+Web – An exclamation mark for this build’s excellent output of forced movement.
 Web is an extremely potent crowd-control spell.
 It targets Dexterity saves, which don’t scale well on monsters, creates difficult terrain to make it more costly to escape, requires an entire Action to make an ability check to break out, and restrained is a rarely resisted condition.
 With smart positioning, you can use Repelling Blast to force creatures back into a web repeatedly.
 This spell is amazing at denying and invalidating the numerous melee-dependent monsters in the game while debilitating the others.
 Paired with Repelling Blast and Ghostlancing, we can make it nearly impossible to escape from our web of death.

-Command With more abundant slots, we can afford some new toys.
+Command – With more abundant slots, we can afford some new toys.
 Command is another excellent tool to take enemies out of combat and deny turns, while also forcing a Ghostlance trigger.
 The Flee command is especially effective, as it can potentially deny two turns if the target fails its saving throw.
 Furthermore, this spell is a great twinnable option.

 Level 8 Strategy